apollo

 No, Medroxyprogesterone does not cause withdrawal bleeding.
 However, if you notice symptoms such as bleeding or spotting even after completing the treatment, inform your doctor.

 Take Medroxyprogesterone as advised by your doctor.
-The dose and duration depends on your medical condition.
+The dose and duration depend on your medical condition.
 It can be taken with or without food, but try to take it at the same time every day to maintain consistent levels of Medroxyprogesterone in your body.
-Swallow it as whole with a glass of water.
+Swallow it as a whole with a glass of water.
 Do not break, crush or chew it.

 Ideally, you should try not to miss a dose of Medroxyprogesterone as missing a dose increases the chance of breakthrough vaginal bleeding or spotting (blood stain).
 However, if you miss a dose of Medroxyprogesterone, take it as soon as you remember.
 But, if it is time for your next dose, skip the missed dose and take your regular dose.
 Do not take a double dose to make up for the missed dose.